neomedia6989/docs-2/docs/clients/web.md

       <figcaption></figcaption>
     </figure>

-3. To adjust the video quality settings, go to the "Plex Media Player" section located on the left-hand side of the settings page.
-Within that section, select "**Quality**".
-From there, use the drop-down menu to choose "**Maximum**".
+3. To adjust the video quality settings, go to the 'Plex Media Player' section located on the left-hand side of the settings page.
+Within that section, select 'Quality'.
+From there, use the drop-down menu to choose **Maximum**.

     <figure markdown>
     ![(../media/clients-web-4.png)](https://docs.blackbeard.media/media/clients-web-4.png)